-- 1. Disconnect the oxygen sensor cable. - 2.
-Turn the existing sensor anticlockwise to disconnect it. - 3.
-Remove the new sensor from its container and remove the extension piece covering the bottom of the sensor. - 4.
+- 1. Open the top rear access panel if working on a Configuration B UAM using the hex key. - 2.
+Disconnect the oxygen sensor cable. - 3.
+Turn the existing sensor anticlockwise to disconnect it. - 4.
+Remove the new sensor from its container and remove the extension piece covering the bottom of the sensor. - 5.
 Place the sensor in position, and turn it clockwise to screw it into place.
 Do not over tighten.